 “Ugggh’” his family would say.

-One summer Saturday night some friends called and asked if Tommy wanted to go to an outdoor concert by a band with the rather odd name, How To Change A Flat Tire.
+One summer Saturday night some friends called and asked if Tommy wanted to go to an outdoor concert by a band with the rather odd name of How To Change A Flat Tire.
 They played Celtic music.
 “The basketball team has their own music style?,” he asked.
 He was soundly ignored for the rest of the car ride.
 That show was to be a turning point.
 He felt this was the music that he was meant to play all along.

 The next day he gave his best friend his Stratocaster and amp.
 He also gave his best friend's girlfriend his entire record collection, feeling he would never listen to those disks again.
 (That one still smarts).
 It also brought a trip to the local music store to buy a Chieftains record and a tin whistle.